SpaceParkLeicester/Sentinel_SAR/README.md

 * Create a shell script file and make sure it is executable `chmod u+x,g+x script.sh`
 * Create a `.bash_aliases` file in the root dir and add `alias 'customcommand'='/home/user/script.sh'`
 * Run `source ~/.bash_aliases` and `customcommand` is ready to go

-Installation and Pytest Commands
-* Run `python setup.py install` from the root directory of the project.
-    * This will install all the required libraries, packages, and dependencies in an environment.
-* Run `pip install -e .`
-    * This will make the project editable to be able to develop and run tests.
-* To test the fucntions, datapipe lines, etc. jusing `pytest` package
-    * Run `pytest tests/run/test_data_download.py --log-cli-level=INFO --log-cli=true -s`
-* If not added, add project folder path to `sys.path` in order to use the relative paths while developing and testing
-    * In python
-    ```
-    import sys
-    sys.path.append(path/to/oiltanks)
-    ```

 Bypass UoL Group policy - [link](https://medium.com/tenable-techblog/bypass-windows-10-user-group-policy-and-more-with-this-one-weird-trick-552d4bc5cc1b)